jpsca/writeadoc/docs/content/markdown/lists/ordered.md

 ///

 b.
-Change from using trailing dot or single right-parenthesis.
+A change from using a trailing dot to a single right parenthesis.

 /// example |